epam/edp-install/docs/operator-guide/github-debug-webhooks.md

 # Debug GitHub Webhooks in Jenkins

 A webhook enables third-party services like GitHub to send real-time updates to an application.
 Updates are triggered by an event or an action by the webhook provider (for example, a push to a repository, a Pull Request creation), and pushed to the application via HTTP requests, namely, Jenkins.<br>
-The GitHub Jenkins job provisioner creates a webhook in the GitHub repository during the **Create release** pipeline once the [VCS Import Strategy](import-strategy.md) is enabled and the [GitHub Integration](github-integration.md) is completed.
+The GitHub Jenkins job provisioner creates a webhook in the GitHub repository during the **Create release** pipeline once the [Integrate GitHub/GitLab in Jenkins](../operator-guide/import-strategy-jenkins.md) is enabled and the [GitHub Webhook Configuration](github-integration.md) is completed.

 The Jenkins setup in EDP uses the following plugins responsible for listening on GitHub webhooks: